Dimiraku/Fortnite-builds/README.md

 # Fn-builds
 # Welcome to Dimiraku's and ByZN's repository for Fortnite Versions !
 # All links are provided by us.
+These were all the builds me and Byzn were able to find and save, we are aware that there are more but we couldnt get them, if you'd like to help us get more builds contant either one of us on discord: dimiraku, wallonia.

+# If you use my links please make sure to credit me!
 Thanks to everyone who had been hosting the builds so we could get them.

 # Downloads